FlockaHaw/21projects/README.md

 # 21projects
-All my done project from 21School
+All my done project from 21School, merged from my private gitlab.